vishal-m25/Obsidian/zoho/java 11.md

 #### Reentrant Synchronization

 - Recall that a thread cannot acquire a lock owned by another thread.
 But a thread _can_ acquire a lock that it already owns.
 Allowing a thread to acquire the same lock more than once enables _reentrant synchronization_.
-This describes a situation where synchronized code, directly or indirectly, invokes a method that also contains synchronized code, and both sets of code use the same lock.
+This describes a situatideserializeon where synchronized code, directly or indirectly, invokes a method that also contains synchronized code, and both sets of code use the same lock.
 Without reentrant synchronization, synchronized code would have to take many additional precautions to avoid having a thread cause itself to block.

 ### Synchronized statement